Skip to main content

 Graphic showing 1TB SSD installed in an Xbox Series X.

 Sony finally moved away from hard drives in favor of solid-state drives for the PS5.
-It is a custom, superfast 825GB SSD, with a slot for expanding storage via NVME.
+The SSD in question is a superfast 825GB model, with a slot for expanding storage via NVME.

 The PS5’s SSD also allows it to segment how you install content.
 If you only want to install the campaign in the latest Call of Duty game, for instance, you can do that and get to playing it much more quickly.
 You can also load directly into certain modes from the dashboard, hypothetically allowing you to jump right into a multiplayer match with a friend instead of having to navigate all the menus first.
 This is implemented on a game-by-game basis, of course, but it’s still neat that it’s available at all.